rileehorowitz/rileehorowitz/README.md

 I'm Rilee Horowitz, a forever student and software developer in Cleveland, Ohio.

 - 🔭 I’m currently working on: A Blades in the Dark web tool used to keep track of characters, crews, factions, and clocks.
-- 🌱 I’m currently learning: JavaScript and Vue.js
+- 🌱 I’m currently learning: Vue.js and React Javascript Frameworks
 - 💬 Ask me about: Blades in the Dark, D&D, digital art, or anyting nerdy!
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/rileehorowitz/) | rileehorowitz@gmail.com
 - 😄 Pronouns: he/him